 At time of writing, I'm surrounded by boxes and a small pile of my personal belongings.
 I've known that tomorrow was coming for months, and I'm not unhappy that it has, but I have a feeling that its impact won't fully hit me until it's over.
 Tomorrow, I will be leaving London.

 For two years, I’ve been living in Canada Water, which is within what I like to call the river district (too close to the river to really qualify as South London).
 The name is apt, as there’s water everywhere, and at night, I can see the towering structures of Canary Wharf through my window.
 Except when the fog is thick, in which case I can barely the see other side of the road.

 I don’t want to move, but the decision was made for me.
-(Misunderstanding regarding pet allowance; nothing interesting and nobody’s fault.)
-So, the monsters and I got together and decided that since we’re moving, we might as well move somewhere different.
-Eventually, somewhere different ended up being Maidenhead, which admittedly is just outside London.
+So, since it was happening, it might as well be somewhere different.
+Eventually, that ended up being Maidenhead, which admittedly is just outside London.